-- 47. The discussions were based on document UPOV/C/VIII/6. - 48.
-The Council adopted the following decision: - "1.
-The Council of UPOV hereby establishes a Committee of Experts for the centralization of certain steps in the procedure for the grant of plant breeders' rights for the same variety in more than one State--Committee of Experts on Centralization, hereinafter referred to as 'the Committee of Experts'. - "2.
-Each State member of UPOV shall be represented on the Committee of Experts by experts appointed by its Government. - "3.
-The Office of UPOV shall serve as the Secretariat of the Committee of Experts. - "4.
-The Consultative Working Committee shall give directives to the Secretary-General concerning the invitation, as observers, of States not members of UPOV and of interested organizations. - "5.
-The Committee of Experts shall: - (i) study the possibilities of avoiding or eliminating duplication of effort on the part of Plant Variety Offices, of test institutes and of breeders in the filing and examination of applications, including technical tests, and in the granting of plant breeders' rights when protection is applied for in or with effect in more than one member State of UPOV; - (ii) study the possibilities of avoiding the duplication of effort mentioned under subparagraph (i) in the case where protection is applied for in or with effect in one or more member States of UPOV and one or more States not being members of UPOV; - (iii) examine the financial implications of all proposals made; - (iv) consider what measures can be taken immediately to improve cooperation between member States in avoiding or eliminating the duplication of effort mentioned under subparagraph (i), including the facilitating of bilateral joint trial arrangements. - "6.
-If the adoption of legal instruments appears to be necessary, the Committee of Experts shall make proposals on the procedure to be followed and shall prepare the preliminary drafts of such instruments. - "7.
-The Committee of Experts shall meet at the invitation of the Secretary-General. - "8.
-The Secretary-General shall report on the progress of the work of the Committee of Experts to each session of the Council and of the Consultative Working Committee. - "9.
-The Committee of Experts shall follow the instructions of the Council and of the Consultative Working Committee." - 49.
-The Council unanimously elected Mr. J.I.C.
-Butler (Netherlands) as Chairman of the said Committee of Experts.
+48. The Council adopted the following decision:

+"1.
+The Council of UPOV hereby establishes a Committee of Experts on International Cooperation in the procedure for the grant of plant breeders' rights for the same variety in more than one State, called Committee of Experts on International Cooperation in Examination (hereinafter referred to as 'the Committee of Experts').
+"2.
+Each State member of UPOV shall be represented on the Committee of Experts by experts appointed by its Government.
+"3.
+The Office of UPOV shall serve as the Secretariat of the Committee of Experts.

+"4.
+The Consultative Committee shall give directives to the Secretary-General of UPOV concerning the invitation, as observers, of States not members of UPOV and of interested organizations.
+"5.
+The Committee of Experts shall:

+(i) study the possibilities of avoiding or eliminating duplication of effort on the part of Plant Variety Offices, of test institutes and of breeders in the filing and examination of applications, including technical tests, and in the granting of plant breeders' rights when protection is applied for in or with effect in more than one member State of UPOV; (ii) study the possibilities of avoiding the duplication of effort mentioned under subparagraph (i) in the case where protection is applied for in or with effect in one or more member States of UPOV and one or more States not being members of UPOV; (iii) examine the financial implications of all proposals made; (iv) consider what measures can be taken immediately to improve cooperation between member States in avoiding or eliminating the duplication of effort mentioned under subparagraph (i), including the facilitating of bilateral joint trial arrangements.
+"6.
+If the adoption of legal instruments appears to be necessary, the Committee of Experts shall make proposals on the procedure to be followed and shall prepare the preliminary drafts of such instruments.
+"7.
+The Committee of Experts shall meet at the invitation of the Secretary-General of UPOV.

+"8.
+The Secretary-General of UPOV and the Chairman of the Committee of Experts shall report on the progress of the work of the Committee of Experts to each session of the Council and of the Consultative Committee.
+"9.
+The Committee of Experts shall follow the instructions of the Council and of the Consultative Committee."
+49. The Council unanimously elected Mr. J.I.C.
+Butler (Netherlands) as Chairman of the Committee of Experts on International Cooperation in Examination.
 His term of office will expire at the end of the 1977 ordinary session of the Council.
+Creation of a Committee of Experts on the Interpretation and Revision of the Convention 50.
+The discussions were based on the document UPOV/C/VIII/9.